Not local? Check out our counselor map to find a counselor near you.

 Esther Liu

-Esther is a counselor and faculty member at CCEF.
+Esther is a faculty member and counselor at CCEF.
 She has a master of arts in religion with an emphasis in biblical studies from Westminster Theological Seminary, as well as a master of arts in counseling.
 Since joining CCEF in 2015, Esther has served various roles, including as a counseling intern, the executive and faculty assistant, and a content editor.
 Esther has a passion for bringing biblical reframing to a person’s struggles and also holds deep concern for the importance of attending to multicultural aspects of counseling.
 She is the author of Shame: Being Known & Loved (P&R Publishing, 2022).
 She enjoys enjoys hiking, beach trips, and reading.

 Greg Lowe